Retail Chargeback Cost Calculator

 How These Numbers Work

-This calculator models the financial impact of two levers: operational prevention and systematic dispute recovery.
-The assumptions behind the calculations are based on patterns we see across brands shipping to 60+ retailers.
+This calculator models two levers: operational prevention and systematic dispute recovery.
+Both are based on patterns across brands shipping to 60+ retailers.

 Prevention: 70% Reduction in Preventable Chargebacks